 My First Library: Early childhood literacy is critical to every student’s success.
 With founding partner Bojangles’ and supporting organizations, My First Library builds at-home libraries for upcoming first-graders in high-need schools throughout the state.
 To date, we have given away 19,680 books across the state to students who may not otherwise have the resources to develop their reading skills.

-WhatWorksSC: We know that great public education programs exist throughout South Carolina, but too often they do not have the financial support or network to deepen their impact.
-With that in mind, SC Future Minds works closely with the Riley Institute at Furman University to identify, assess, and reward successful programs that are making a significant impact in students’ lives.
-With our help, these programs can serve even more children and continue to improve outcomes in our public education system.
-Join us at our annual WhatWorksSC luncheon featuring former U.S. Secretary of Education Dick Riley and education leaders.
+WhatWorksSC: We know that great programs exist throughout our public schools; but too often they do not have access to the financial support or network to expand their impact.
+SC Future Minds is proud to co-host WhatWorksSC with the Riley Institute at Furman University.
+The annual award celebration and luncheon honors programs that are improving students’ lives and demonstrating capacity for scale.
+With our help, these outstanding initiatives can reach more children throughout South Carolina.